-There are around 50 million deaf and hard-of-hearing people in USA and around 700 million worldwide which is about 20% of total population.
-Many of them are frustrated with social stigma and lack of accessibility in education, employment, entertainment, and live events.
+There are over 50 million deaf and hard-of-hearing people in USA and around 700 million worldwide which is about 20% of total population.
+Many of them are frustrated with social stigma and lack of accessibility in education, employment, entertainment, and at live events.
 They often face resistance barriers that society could easily remove by providing full and equal access to aural information via quality captioning, sign language, and other alternative types of communication.
 Not all people are same in terms of hearing and communication abilities, so there’s no one size fit all for everyone or for all situations.
 There are different solutions depending not only on types of people attending them, but also on types of events.

 The major frustration I’m having every time with new event organizers is that they try to make an excuse not to have a budget for communication access services at events, even if events are free.
 I’ve attended numerous events (both free and paid) hosted by volunteers who can make them accessible with help of sponsors.
 Many events usually have sponsors to cover the cost for food, drinks, rental area, and so on.
 So why not sponsor accessibility?
 Event organizers can easily ask any company for sponsorship to cover communication access services expenses.
 It not only makes attendees with hearing loss happy, but also makes both event organizers and sponsors look good.
 Organizers are also responsible to make their events accessible according to the Americans with Disabilities Act (ADA) and various disability laws in their respective countries.

 Another issue is quality of communication access services.
 You cannot just pick an unqualified person to interpret/caption in order to save money.
 High-quality services are not cheap.
 Some of you may have heard about the fake interpreter in South Africa at Nelson Mandela’s funeral.
 Sadly, it’s not the first or only incident.
 There are many bad interpreters/captioners who are not qualified.
 It is shameful when some event organizers try to cut corners by looking for cheap interpreters/captioners.
 It would only cause more communication breakdown and more embarrassing frustration for deaf and hard-of-hearing attendees.